How To Edit Your WordPress User Profile

 Here you can change your login password details.

-Use the New Password section only if you are required to modify or reset your login password.
+Use this section only if you need to modify or reset your login password.
 You will need to confirm the new password before the system can accept the password change.

 13 – Log Out Of All Other Sessions